afilimonov/model-risk-management/data/whitepaper/AB_2013-07_Model_Risk_Management_Guidance.md

 The Regulated Entities should consider significant or important EUCs as models for purposes of this advisory bulletin.
 Examples of these EUCs include applications that directly tie to model performance, financial reporting, corporate loss forecasts, securitizations, home price appreciation, interest rate projections, and economic capital.

 Models can also be defined by their state of existence, such as active, active-superseded, and limited-use excepted models.
 An active model refers to the current version of a model in use.
 Active-superseded models are previous versions of component models that remain temporarily in use in other modeling applications due to operational constraints until a newer version can be put into production.
-This usually occurs in large, complex enterprises, and additional controls and

-OCC 2011-12.

-AB 2013-07 (November 20, 2013) Page 5 Public
----
-HO FHFA

-closer monitoring of the model output should be used for this temporary solution.
+This usually occurs in large, complex enterprises, and additional controls and closer monitoring of the model output should be used for this temporary solution.
 Limited-use excepted models are put into production for a specifically approved application pending completion of a full independent model validation, and should have a detailed analysis and proper approval prior to implementation.

 The board or its delegated representative retains the final decision-making authority in determining the model universe as outlined above.
 Corporate policies should provide clear guidance on the scope of the model universe with specific examples as necessary.